-The Deputy Secretary of Defense, in an 11 July 2014 memorandum, consolidated the Assistant to the Secretary of Defense (Intelligence Oversight) and the Director of Administration and Management into the Office of the Deputy Chief Management Officer.
-The Director for Administration and Management became Director of Administration, a career reserved Senior Executive Service position.
+After an Office of the Secretary of Defense organizational review, the Deputy Secretary of Defense, in an 11 July 2014 memorandum, consolidated the Assistant to the Secretary of Defense (Intelligence Oversight) and the Director of Administration and Management into the Office of the Deputy Chief Management Officer.
+The Director for Administration and Management became Director of Administration, a career-reserved Senior Executive Service position reporting to the Deputy Chief Management Officer.